 For accounting purpose, the Promissory note was separated into their liability and equity components based on their fair value.
 The fair value of equity component was calculated using the Black-Scholes valuation model.
 The fair value of the liability component was determined as the difference between the fair value of the Promissory note and the fair value of the equity component.

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Six months period ended March 31, 2018 and 2017 (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Three month periods ended December 31, 2018 and 2017 (Unaudited)